codedeviate/dynamicconfig/README.md

 If the key is omitted (or set to undefined) the config object wil be returned.

+### getAsString(key, defaultValue = "", throwOnDefault = false): value
+The same as *get* but returns a string.

+NULL will be returned as an empty string.

 ### getConfig(key, defaultValue = null): [value, keyFound]
 Will try to find the key in the config.